Hammerin' Harry: Reception

 The original arcade game received positive reviews from critics.
 John Cook of CU Amiga gave it a 93% score.
 Julian Rignall of Computer and Video Games magazine gave it a 91% score.
 Sinclair User magazine gave it an 87% score.

 Spin-offs and related releases

 The first spin-off in the series was Kizuchida Quiz da Gen-san Da! (木づちだ クイズだ 源さんだ!, It's a Mallet, It's a Quiz, It's Gen!), a quiz game released for the Game Boy on December 19, 1992, exclusively in Japan.
 Others were various Japan-only, pachinko machines, as well as home ports of them for PlayStation, PlayStation 2, Windows-operated PCs and Game Boy.
-Outside of the franchise, Hammerin' Harry was represented in a Japan-only Game Boy title, Shuyaku Sentai Irem Fighter along with three other Irem franchises: R-Type, Ninja Spirit and Mr. Heli.
+Outside of the franchise, Hammerin' Harry was represented in a Japan-only Game Boy title, Shuyaku Sentai Irem Fighter along with three other Irem franchises: R-Type, Ninja Spirit and Battle Chopper.
 Hammerin' Harry can be seen on the arcade flyers of Ninja Baseball Bat Man, also by Irem.